Binding Affinity Prediction: From Conventional to Machine Learning-Based Approaches: Methodology

 \subsubsection{Knowledge-based potential methods.}

-As the name suggests, knowledge-based potential methods rely on learning from a database of protein-ligand complexes to determine the potential between atom pairs and predict binding affinity.
+Knowledge-based potential methods rely on learning from a database of protein-ligand complexes to determine the potential between atom pairs and predict binding affinity.
 The main assumption behind these methods is that if an atom pair, one from the ligand and one from the protein, appears with a higher frequency than the reference distribution, it might indicate an energetically favorable interaction between the given pair.
 Thus, the distance-dependent potential of an atom pair can be obtained through inverse Boltzmann analysis based on the measured occurrence frequency of this pair across the entire knowledge base.

-In some works, these methods are also referred to as \textit{knowledge-based methods}~\citep{gohlke2000predicting} or \textit{potential of mean force methods}~\citep{su2009quantitative}.
-The general functional form of knowledge-based potential methods is represented by the following equation:
+These methods are sometimes referred to as \textit{knowledge-based methods}~\citep{gohlke2000predicting} or \textit{potential of mean force methods}~\citep{su2009quantitative}.
+The general functional form of knowledge-based potential methods is represented by:

-where $k_B$ is the Boltzmann constant, $T$ is the absolute temperature, and $r$ is the distance between atom pairs.
-The knowledge-based methods are more general, implicitly incorporating effects not fully understood from the structural data.
-Additionally, they can also incorporate some of the physics-based or empirical terms to enhance performance.
+where $k_B$ is the Boltzmann constant, $T$ is the absolute temperature, and $r$ is the distance between pairs of atoms.
+Knowledge-based methods are more general, implicitly incorporating effects not fully understood from the structural data.
+They can also incorporate some physics-based or empirical terms to enhance performance.

-Knowledge-based potential methods have the the following \textit{advantages}: (1) They are computationally simple.
-(2) To obtain the distributions of atom-pair occurrences, these methods can take advantage of complex structures without measured binding affinity.
-Their \textit{disadvantages} are as follows: (1) The distribution of atom pairs is only relevant to the binding pose rather than binding affinity, which theoretically makes knowledge-based potential methods inferior to other methods.
-However, in practice, this drawback does not seem to hurt performance, as knowledge-based potential methods are comparable to others.
-(2) The distribution statistics obtained from the knowledge base are not accurate and should not be assumed to be in a Boltzmann distribution.
-This means that the potential terms in the functional forms are only approximations.